-Using certain photos, I can check (at a distance) to determine if you're a candidate for the piercing.
-A consultation is required in order to book an appointment with me for a triangle or HCH piercing.
+With the help of specific photos, I can check (at a distance) to determine which piercings suit your unique anatomy.
+An online consultation is required in order to book an appointment with me for a triangle or HCH piercing.

 To check your anatomical suitability, I require specific images as shown and described below.